 According to a whistleblower complaint, The Boeing Company chose not to install certain safety features on its 737 Max jets because of concerns about increased costs and delayed production schedules.
 In 2019, two of the jets crashed in Indonesia and Ethiopia, killing 346 people.
-A report issued by the House Committee on Transportation and Infrastructure concluded that a "culture of concealment' at Boeing and 'grossly insufficient' federal oversight' contributed to the two crashes.
+A report issued by the House Committee on Transportation and Infrastructure concluded that a "culture of concealment' at Boeing and 'grossly insufficient' federal oversight" contributed to the two crashes.
 Boeing was charged with conspiring to defraud the Federal Aviation Administration based on allegations that two employees withheld information about changes made to software implicated in the two crashes.
-The only individual prosecuted in connection with the crashes, the chief technical pilot working on the 737 Max, was acquitted of federal charges that he misled the F.A.A. by failing to disclose information about the software, which led to its omission from training materials.
+The only individual prosecuted in connection with the crashes, the chief technical pilot working on the 737 Max, was acquitted of federal charges that he misled the FAA by failing to disclose information about the software, which led to its omission from training materials.
 In 2021, the Justice Department entered into a deferred prosecution agreement with Boeing that obligated the company to pay a \$244 million fine, \$500 million in compensation to the victims' families, and \$1.77 billion in compensation to customers who were unable to use the 737 Max.
-But after a federal judge ruled that the victims' families were victims of any crime committed by Boeing and should have been consulted about the agreement, charges that the company deceived the F.A.A. were filed against Boeing.
+But after a federal judge ruled that the victims' families were victims of any crime committed by Boeing and should have been consulted about the agreement, charges that the company deceived the FAA were filed against Boeing.
 The Justice Department alleged that Boeing violated the terms of the 2021 deferred prosecution agreement by "fail[ing] to 'design, implement and enforce' a compliance and ethics program to prevent and detect violations of U.S. fraud laws."
-The company has agreed to plead guilty to a felony charge of conspiring to defraud the federal government, to pay the maximum fine of \$487.2 million, and to invest at least \$455 million to improve its compliance and safety programs.
+In 2024, the company agreed to plead guilty to a felony charge of conspiring to defraud the federal government, to pay the maximum fine of \$487.2 million, and to invest at least \$455 million to improve its compliance and safety programs.
+But the Trump Justice Department has asked the trial court to approve a two-year deferred prosecution agreement, under which the charges would be dismissed in return for Boeing's agreement to admit to conspiring to "obstruct and impede the lawful operation of the FAA Aircraft Evaluation group," pay \$444.5 million to the victims' families in addition to the other previously set penalties and payments, and retain "a compliance consultant."
 See Natalie Kitroeff et al., Boeing Rejected Safety System for 737 Max Jet, Engineer Says, N.Y.
 TIMES, Oct.
 3, 2019, at B1; Ian Duncan & Michael Laris, House Report Faults Boeing, FAA in Crashes, WASH.
 POST, Mar.
 7, 2020, at A2; Niraj Chokshi & Michael S. Schmidt, Boeing Reaches \$2.5 Billion Settlement with U.S. over 737 Max, N.Y.
 TIMES, Jan.
 8, 2021, at B4; Niraj Chokshi, Former Boeing Pilot Is Cleared of Fraud Charges in 737 Max Case, N.Y.
 TIMES, Mar.
 24, 2022, at B3; Madlin Mekelburg & Greg Farrell Bloomberg, Boeing Pleads Not Guilty in Fraud Case over 737 Max Crashes, ST. LOUIS POST-DISPATCH, Jan.
 29, 2023, at C1; Benjamin Mullin, Justice Dept. Accuses Boeing of Violating 2021 Settlement over 737 Max Problems, N.Y.
-TIMES, May 16, 2024, at B4; Eileen Sullivan & Danielle Kaye, Boeing Agrees to Plead Guilty to Felony in Deal with Justice Department, N.Y.
-TIMES, July 8, 2024.
+TIMES, May 16, 2024, at B4; Eileen Sullivan & Danielle Kaye, Boeing Says It Will Enter Guilty Plea to a Felony, N.Y.
+TIMES, July 9, 2024, at B1; Lori Aratani, Justice Dept. Won't Prosecute Boeing for Role in Deadly 737 Max Crashes, WASH.
+POST, May 24, 2025, at A12.
 For criticism of the use of deferred prosecution agreements in cases like this, see Peter R. Reilly, Outlawing Corporate Prosecution Deals When People Have Died, 55 ARIZ.
 ST. L.J.
 1351 (2023).